 While an elderly man and his Jack Russell Terrier were walking, two pit bulls, who were off-leash, attacked them.
 The pit bulls were showing signs of aggression when they approached the dog.
 Thankfully the attack was caught on film.
 An expert in animal behavior noted that two pit bulls acted in a “concerted fashion”.
 This means that dogs were aware of what they were doing.
 He also noted that the attack was difficult to stop and the dogs may have attacked the elderly man only because he was a bystander next to what they really wanted which was the Jack Russell Terrier.

 The expert witness was helpful in showing that the dogs were dangerous, but part of a dog bite case is proving that the owner was aware of the danger.
 This is harder to prove because the owner may not have genuinely known or foreseen this kind of incident.
 If this is the case then finding the owner financially liable is off the table.
 However, because of the nature of the attack, the owner may suffer criminal charges.
 Since the owner was irresponsible for letting her dogs off-leash, she could face felony or misdemeanor charges.

 What To Do

 If you or someone you love has been injured due to a dog bite then you have the right to sue the owner.
-Our Dog Attack Attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles are ready to hear your case.
-We are aware of the nuances of dog bite cases and can assure that you will get the justice you deserve.
-Call 310-997-0904 or click here to share your story with our professional staff the Law Offices of Howard Craig Kornberg in Los Angeles today.
+Our dog attack lawyers at the Law Offices of Howard Craig Kornberg in Los Angeles are ready to hear your case.
+We are aware of the nuances of dog bite cases and can assure you that you will get the justice you deserve.
+Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Craig Kornberg in Los Angeles today.
 We can help you find the answers you are looking for.